free office software

 Word, PowerPoint, Excel & others

-Always check any software you put on your computer's suitable and compatible with your existing set-up.
+Always check that any new software you put on your computer is suitable for and compatible with your existing set-up.
 No liability can be accepted for any problems caused from acting upon the info given.

 How can it be free?

-Free software falls into two categories: promotional freebies, usually hoped to serve form of commercial again, and software developed to help people fight back against big software providers.
+Free software falls into two categories: promotional freebies, usually offered in the hope of it returning some form of commercial gain, and software developed to help people fight back against big software providers.

 The latter has grown hugely as more people have embraced open source projects, where the building blocks – big chunks of code – are free for everybody to adapt and improve.